Mokkatrukki/ols-viikkopelit/README.md

 ## PDF Parsing

 The core of this application is its PDF parsing capability, which transforms the visual layout of the game schedule PDF into structured data.
-This is a two-step process:
+This process is now streamlined:

-1.  **Initial PDF to JSON Conversion (`src/pdfParser.ts`)**:
+1.  **PDF to Structured Data (`src/pdfParser.ts` and `src/dataExtractor.ts` working together)**:
-    *   The `pdf2json` library is used to convert the input PDF file (e.g., `Viikkopelit_15_5_2025.pdf`) into a detailed JSON structure.
-    *   This initial JSON output (`parsed_pdf_data.json`) contains all text elements along with their precise coordinates (x, y), font information, and page numbers.
-This level of detail is crucial for handling the PDF's column-based layout where raw text extraction would result in jumbled data.
+    *   The `pdf2json` library is used for initial conversion of the input PDF file into a detailed JSON structure (`parsed_pdf_data.json`).
+This contains all text elements with their precise coordinates, crucial for handling column-based layouts.

-2.  **Structured Data Extraction (`src/dataExtractor.ts`)**:
-    *   This script takes the `parsed_pdf_data.json` as input.
-    *   It processes the text elements, grouping them into lines and then identifying game blocks based on their spatial relationships.
-    *   It extracts key game information such as time, teams, opponent, field, game duration, game type, and year (league/season).
+    *   The `src/dataExtractor.ts` script then processes this intermediate JSON to identify game blocks and extract key game information (time, teams, opponent, field, etc.).
-    *   The final extracted game data is saved into `extracted_games_output.json` in a structured format, ready for use by the web application.
+    *   These two steps are now orchestrated by a single command (see "Setup and Usage").
+The final extracted game data is saved into `extracted_games_output.json`, ready for the web application.

 ## Tech Stack